-A few years ago, when asked to do a book-reading at a shop specializing in Gothic paraphernalia, I was a bit uneasy to note how many Goths and women dressed like witches were sitting in the front row.
+few years ago, when asked to do a book-reading at a shop specializing in Gothic paraphernalia, I was a bit uneasy to note how many Goths and women dressed like witches were sitting in the front row.
 I was gratified, however, when they asked me to read from a particular chapter of Immortal Samurai.
 They weren't the curious; they were actual fans.
 Okay, I thought, this is who makes up some of your fan base.
 Get over it and go with the flow.
 I soon found out what fascinating people they were, especially the professed Wicca.
-I became determined to work it into the books somehow, and started doing research.
-Imagine my shock to discover how many Wiccan traits Michael was already exhibiting.
+One insisted there were a host of Wiccan traits Michael was already exhibiting.
+As I researched, I found she was right, and set about to discover how that could be.

-Wicca are NOT Devil worshipers.
+But, first, let's kick to the curb one piece of rightwing Christian dogma.
+Wicca are NOT Devilworshipers.
 They don't believe in the Devil.
 You can't be in league with something you don't believe in.